HOME • SEARCH • EMAIL • ABOUT

 And there have been thousands of other eureka moments that came while updating the plants pages for scientific studies, frequent moments of wonderment as so many plants are revealed to have a boggling spectrum of biologic activities: antioxidant, antiulcer, anticancer, antidiabetic, antiviral, anti-dengue, antimalarial, antibacterial, anti-almost-anything-and-everything.
 Searching through and extracting from tens of thousands of abstracts and PDFs have revealed a plant world of unbelievable potential to provide for many of the preventive and healing needs of humankind.
 Alas, in this age of big pharma and the commerce of healthcare, pharmaceuticals and white-cioat medicine win, hands down, over medicinal plants.

 When I returned in 2003—for good—after pulling out stakes in Baltimore, I wanted to devote part of my time to teaching clinical medicine; perhaps, even a course that would merge western medicine with Philippine alternative medicine.
 That too did not happen—I stayed with the plants, and, perhaps, for the best.
 The emails, web use and attributions suggest the plant materia medica is more far-reaching and a more lasting way of teaching, albeit, hermitic and faceless.
-At the same time, in my practice of pro bono medicine and the accumulating knowledge on medicinal plants, I had the serendipitous opportunity to merge western medicine and pharmaceutical therapies with medicinal plants, supplements, and local healing modalities.
+While I continued to practice medicine, pro bono, occasionally paid with a chicken, eggs, or fruits,the accumulating knowledge on medicinal plants provided a serendipitous opportunity to merge western medicine and pharmaceutical therapies with medicinal plants, supplements, and local healing modalities.

 Alas, eureka moments and letters that delight have been tempered by discrepant observations.
 Of the more than a thousand Philippine medicinal plants in the compilation, so few of the tens of thousands of studies were done in the Philippines.
-Institutional medicine has a gnawing disdain and distrust for alternative medicine.
-While rare is the physician who would give medicinal plants the time of day, it comes from ignorance rather than educated opinion.
+Institutional medicine has a continuing and unflagging disdain and distrust for alternative medicine.
+While rare is the physician who would give medicinal plants or traditional medicine the time of day, invariably it comes from ignorance rather than educated opinion.

-But even in the province of alternative medicine, there is a growing national disinterest in medicinal plant use.
-The albularyos seem to be a slowly disappearing breed of healers.
-Among the medicos I have seen an increasing use of pharmaceuticals, steroids, and antibiotics.
+But even in rural areas, there is diminishing interest in medicinal plant use and alternative healing modalities.
+The albularyos are a disappearing breed of healers.
+Among the medicos I have seen an increasing use of pharmaceuticals, steroids, antibiotics, and crude acupuncture.
 Even among the rural folk with their potpouri of hand-me-down therapies, there has been a shift toward the unprescribed use of pharmaceuticals.

 But while alternative medicine and plant use flounders in the rural areas, herbal medicinal plants thrive well in the commerce of supplements that lure customers with radio and TV adverts laced with come-on words like antioxidant, pure, holistic, rejuvenating, 100% natural, energy or immune boosting—some as slimiy as snake oil.
 Alas, my medicinal plant compilation has been used in the commerce of herbal supplements, luring customers with promises of health, cure and longevity.
 The most egregious, a

-copy-and-paste plagiarism of the entire work of more than a thousand plants under the guise of fair use to front a website and clinic selling herbal products of dubious claims.
+copy-and-paste plagiarism of the entire work of more than a thousand plants under the guise of fair use to front a website and clinic selling herbal products of dubious anticancer and health benefit claims.

 While some say "enough", I parry with "why not more?"
 There are hundreds—perhaps, a thousand or more—of nameless trees, shrubs and flowers waiting to be discovered, many of which I am certain will prove to have medicinal value.
 And there are many more in the dustbin of unstudied and understudied plants, stagnating in anonymity and academic neglect, waiting to be unearthed, rooted out, and revealed of their medicinal benefits.